Zeik0s/wdmc-gen2/README.md

 WD My Cloud (Gen2) - wdmc-gen2 - Marvell ARMADA 375
 ===================================================

+## For a better documented and more recent way head over to https://github.com/heisath/wdmc2-kernel

 ## For detailed Information have a look in the [Wiki](https://github.com/Zeik0s/wdmc-gen2/wiki)!
 Feel free to contribute!

 * mainline kernel support tested with 4.18.9